-A 30 credit cohort-based Nursing Administration program had been designed to address the skills and competencies required of today's nurse leaders and managers.
+A 30-credit cohort-based Nursing Administration program had been designed to address the skills and competencies required of today's nurse leaders and managers.
 The program offers innovative project-based learning which incorporates valuable experiential learning into the student's academic experience.
 The program is in full compliance with the American Association of Colleges of Nursing's Essentials of Master's Education in Nursing graduate core curriculum content.
 Additionally, the program has been structured for proficiency in the American Organization of Nurse Executives (AONE) competencies.

 The selected curriculum determines the length of time required to complete the program.
 In the Advanced Practice online track, students complete the program over nine trimesters in three years.
-The Nursing Education and Nursing Administration curriculums are offered over six trimesters and can be completed in 2 years.
+The Nursing Administration curriculums are offered either over six trimesters in 2 years or 10 trimesters in 3.5 years.